-James Leonard, a Brooklyn, NY, based artist, participates in the Artists Interview Artists Project.
-Below James responds to another artist's five questions (Sky Pape from NYC).
-In order to participate, James had to provide me with five questions for some other artist to answer.
+F. Lennox Campello, a Washington, D.C. based artist and blogger, participates in the Artists Interview Artists Project.
+Below Campello responds to another artist's five questions (Sean Hennessy).
+In order to participate, Campello had to provide me with five questions for some other artist to answer.
 The assigning of questions to artists is completely random.
 If you're an artist and interested in participating, let me know.

 Juno Doran (questions by James W. Bailey)

 Joseph Barbaccia (questions by Josh Feldman)

 James W. Bailey (questions by Matt Hollis)

 Matt Hollis (questions by Juno Doran)

 Christine Buckton Tillman (questions by Carol Es)

 Sky Pape (questions by Douglas Witmer)

 Samantha Wolov (questions by Heather Levy)